-The gear of the reducer was tested, and the results showed that its material composition, inclusion, grain size, hardness and penetration depth all met the requirements.
+The reducer’s gear underwent testing, and the results indicated that its material composition, inclusion, grain size, hardness, and penetration depth all met the necessary requirements.

-The main causes of gear cracking are as follows.
+The main reasons behind gear cracking are as follows:

-During the manufacturing and use of parts with sharp concave corners, convex edges or notches, great stress concentration will occur at the transition of sharp concave corners, notches or convex edges and cracks may be formed.
+During the manufacturing and use of parts with sharp concave corners, convex edges, or notches, significant stress concentration occurs at the transition of these areas.
+As a result, cracks may form.

-In addition, during the processing of parts, the rough tool marks on the machined surface caused by operation, tool edge shape, machine tool accuracy, etc. will cause stress concentration and deteriorate the performance.
+Furthermore, rough tool marks on the machined surface caused by machine tool accuracy, tool edge shape, and operation during part processing also contribute to stress concentration and impair performance.

-After inspection, it was found that the surface of the keyway of the gear was rough, the machining tool marks were clearly visible on the surface, the shape of the fillet at the root of the keyway was irregular, and the stress concentration was large.
+After inspection, it was discovered that the surface of the gear’s keyway was rough, with visible machining tool marks.
+The fillet shape at the keyway’s root was irregular, leading to a large concentration of stress.

-2) The martensite needle in the carburized layer is thicker, and the residual austenite content is too much, which reduces the strength and increases the brittleness of the gear.
+Additionally, the carburized layer’s martensite needle is thicker, and the residual austenite content is excessive, reducing the gear’s strength and increasing its brittleness.

-In addition, a large amount of retained austenite will continue to transform into quenched martensite at room temperature, which will produce large residual internal stress and accelerate the crack growth.
+Moreover, the retained austenite continues to transform into quenched martensite at room temperature, generating large residual internal stress and accelerating the growth of cracks.